 Marcin Wichary has a fantastic series of posts documenting Medium’s commitment to beautiful web typography.
 Apart from being intrigued about some of the little tricks they use to enforce better typing habits, like disallowing users from entering two spaces in a row, I was also interested to read the technical supplement for designers and developers.
 It reminded me of a few things I’ve been meaning to add to my main theme and introduced several things I hadn’t really thought about.

-My purpose in making this post is simply to take some notes for my own personal reference (this being the “notes” section of my development blog) for use in designing WordPress themes.
+My purpose in making this post is simply to take some notes for my own personal reference for use in designing WordPress themes.
 I am passionate about good web typography but I don’t claim to be an expert—nor am I working on services at massive scales at the present time.
 I also have the freedom to be fairly casual about these things if I want to be.
 I tend to shy away from anything that contributes too much to payload size for only small gains in functionality.

 WordPress handles much of Medium’s text replacement functionality via the ancient